xinru1414/Reddit/README.md

 ## tmp

+human readable databse dir (.txt),

+    mkdir tmp

-human readable databse dir (.txt), will be generated on your local machine
+under Reddit dir, data will be generated on your local machine